tamersp25/docs/src/pages/engines/guidelines.md

 4. Download an Existing Asset
 5. Process the Task
 6. Format and Generate Output
-7. Uploade Engine Result & Create a New Asset
+7. Upload Engine Result & Create a New Asset
-8. Set Task Status to Complete
-9. Reporting Task Failure
+8. Reporting Task Failure

 **1. Receive the Task Payload**